Continuing Education Activity

 If the clinician suspects an isolated oxazepam overdose with a patient having stable hemodynamics and a relatively normal physical examination, monitoring of vital signs and clinical observation are appropriate.

-In patients who are in respiratory compromise due to oxazepam toxicity, they may have also taken another drug such as an opioid.
+Patients who exhibit respiratory compromise due to oxazepam toxicity may have also taken another drug such as an opioid.
 Therefore, it may be appropriate to administer naloxone.
-Flumazenil, a competitive benzodiazepine receptor antagonist, can be administered to reverse an overdose.
+Clinicians can administer flumazenil, a competitive benzodiazepine receptor antagonist, to reverse an overdose.
 However, the administration may precipitate withdrawal seizures in patients who chronically use benzodiazepines and have developed tolerance.

 Enhancing Healthcare Team Outcomes

 Oxazepam is a commonly prescribed benzodiazepine and can potentially be subject to misuse.
 Managing patients on oxazepam requires an interprofessional team of healthcare professionals, including nurses, laboratory technicians, pharmacists, and different specialty physicians.
-The healthcare team must vigilantly monitor patients on oxazepam by observing for changes in hemodynamic stability (respiratory compromise) or of patient demeanor (stupor, altered mental status).
+The healthcare team must vigilantly monitor patients on oxazepam by observing any changes in hemodynamic stability (respiratory compromise) or patient demeanor (e.g., stupor, somnolence, or altered mental status).
 Careful consideration of adverse effects and signs of toxicity by the interprofessional team is necessary to ensure effective treatment and care for patients who exhibit signs of oxazepam use toxicity.
-Nursing should be well-versed in recognizing toxicity so they can report any signs promptly to the prescriber or consult with the pharmacist.
+Nursing should be well-versed in recognizing toxicity to promptly report any signs to the prescriber or consult with the pharmacist.
 Additionally, prescribers and pharmacists collaborate in improving patient safety outcomes through the CURES report and could help decrease the likelihood of drug-drug interaction by prescribing oxazepam to a patient receiving an opioid therapy through another provider.

-In summary, oxazepam therapy requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
-[Level V]
+In summary, oxazepam therapy requires an interprofessional team approach, including clinicians (including mid-level practitioners such as NPs and PAs), specialists, specialty-trained nurses, and pharmacists, all collaborating across individual disciplines to achieve optimal patient results.
+[Level 5]